Chapter 2. Adding a Menu Entry

 The Select Icon dialog.

-We choose the firefox icon from the list, and press return.
+We choose the firefox icon from the list, and press Enter.
 Your finished screen should probably look something like the screenshot below.

 This is what the completed menu item should looks like.